imalikov/pine_script_docs/source/language/Methods.rst

 The full example below queues a ``sourceArray`` of size ``length`` with ``sourceInput`` values using our previous ``qDq()`` method, normalizes the array's elements using the ``featureScale()`` method, then calls the ``eCDF()`` method to get an array of estimates for
-``n`` evenly spaced steps on the distribution, which it converts to a string and displays in a label:
+``n`` evenly spaced steps on the distribution.
+The script then calls a user-defined ``makeLabel()`` function to display the estimates and prices in a label on the right side of the chart:

 ::